Bed hangings: Purpose

 Bed hangings, also known as bed "furniture," were used from medieval times through the 19th century, though their popularity waned from the mid 1700s.
 Bed hangings proved useful for several reasons.
-The master bed was often located in the parlor, and the hangings provided privacy.
+The master bed was often located in the Parlour, and the hangings provided privacy.
 Other beds may have occupied the hall and kitchen, as well as the upstairs bedrooms.

 Given the public locations of some beds, the decorated hangings also served as a show of wealth and helped to keep warmth in.
 Bed hangings in the second half of the 1600s through the first half of the 1700s were often embroidered with Jacobean motifs.
 Some hangings were embroidered with blue and green crewel wool on cream cotton and linen.
 Although many examples of crewel work survive, such curtains are rarely specified in inventories, and wealthier owners paid for embroidery in coloured silks and gold and silver thread.
 By the mid-18th century, separate rooms for sleeping were becoming more common.
 The spaces where beds were located were no longer areas where courtiers gathered, with the attendant need to impress.
 The need for bed hangings diminished.